Prof. Oren Harman

 Senior Research Fellow

-Harman's books include The Man Who Invented the Chromosome; the trilogy Rebels, Outsiders, Dreamers in biology; Evolutions: Fifteen Myths that Explain Our World; and The Price of Altruism, which was selected as a New York Times Book of the Year and has been the basis of two plays.
-Harman is currently working on a cultural and scientific history of metamorphosis, and on a children's book about Charles Darwin's missing notebooks.
-His books have been translated into Chinese, Hebrew, Japanese, Turkish, Italian, Korean, Polish, and Malayalam.
-His fields of specialization are the theory of evolution, the history and philosophy of biology, scientific biography, and science and mythology.
+Among his books are The Man Who Invented the Chromosome; the trilogy Rebels, Outsiders, Dreamers in biology; Evolutions: Fifteen Myths that Explain Our World; and The Price of Altruism, which was shortlisted for the Pulitzer Prize, selected as a New York Times Book of the Year, and adapted into stage plays as well as television and radio programs.
+His most recent book is Metamorphosis: A Natural and Human History.
+Harman is also a children’s author: his book Who Stole Darwin’s Notebooks? offers a solution to a mystery and was selected for Israel’s Ministry of Education recommended reading list.
+His books have been translated into Chinese, Hebrew, Japanese, Turkish, Italian, Korean, Polish, Russian, Croatian, and Malayalam.